-The Crisis House is a jointly funded project between Gofal, and Cardiff & Vale University Health Board.
+The Crisis House is a jointly funded project between Platfform, and Cardiff & Vale University Health Board.

-The aim of the project is to provide short term crisis accommodation for individuals with severe and enduring mental illness who are experiencing a crisis in their mental health.
+The aim of the project is to provide short term crisis accommodation for individuals with severe and enduring mental illness who are expeiencing a crisis in their mental health.

 The project seeks to provide a holistic approach to promoting recovery.
 The service aims to reduce the likelihood of hospital admission through the creation of a safe, supportive and comfortable environment that is responsive to individual need and aids recovery.
 The Crisis House provides a 24 hour service staffed by Support Staff employed by Gofal and is supported by the Crisis Resolution & Home Treatment Teams serving Cardiff and the Vale.

 The Crisis House promotes continuity of care between itself and community based services, focusing on the psychosocial needs of service users for a period up to a maximum of 7 days.